Do you experience these symptoms when speaking in public?

-• Stuttering voice
+• A trembling voice

 • A blank mind

-• Difficulty in breathing, etc.
+• Difficulty breathing

 You will be OK!